 Another feature of Marseille that is also on a monumental scale is the Port Vieux (old port).
 Port Vieux acts as a focus for the city.
 Port Vieux no longer plays host to shipping as it did in the past.
 Instead, it is host to personal yachts and sailboats.
 The atmosphere is quite relaxed; it is obviously a tourist trap with all of the vendors, Irish pubs, and expensive restaurants.

 Here are some more photos from around the city:

-Personally my favourite part of the city is actually apart from all of the buildings.
+Personally, my favourite part of the city is actually apart from all of the buildings.
 The 9th Arrondissement contains a natural park.
-This in turn contains Calanques, which are areas of lime- or sandstone that have been eroded by small rivers and creeks over long periods of times.
+This in turn contains Calanques, which are areas of lime- or sandstone that have been eroded by small rivers and creeks over long periods of time.
 This has created nice isolated inlets with very steep sides.
 These inlets often have beaches at the very bottom where the small river or creeks meet the ocean.
 The inhabitants of Marseille like to get away from the city and go to the Calanques.

 I was very fortunate to be travelling by car, so visiting the Calanques was very possible.
 Due to the risk of fire, we had to park outside of the natural park and walk all the way from the car to the Calanque du Sormiou which was a steep, mostly climb up a high ridge and a steep, winding climb back down to sea level.